 If you want to find investment opportunities, you need to find the sleeper opportunities.
 These are places where demand is growing but it isn’t so hot that you risk being burned by buying at the top of the market.
 And we found such a “sleeper” investment opportunity in Boise, Idaho.
 We’ll tell you a little about Boise.
-Then we’ll share 10 reasons to invest in the Boise real estate market.
+Then we’ll discuss top reasons to invest in the Boise real estate market.

 Idaho has much more than potatoes.
 Boise is a full city, home to more than 200,000 people.
 Nor is that the entirety of the Boise housing market, since Boise has suburbs.
 The Boise-Nampa metropolitan area is home to over 700,000 people.
 This metro area includes Boise, Nampa and Meridian.